 In this section we describe how we have built the DTMC model for the negotiation framework introduced in Section 2.
 The model has been implemented in the Reactive Modules formalism of Alur and Henziger [1], the input language for the Probabilistic Model-Checker PRISM [7], and it consists of two modules, the Buyer and the Seller, that reproduce the players' behaviour described by the UML state-chart diagrams of Figure 2.
-In essence the buyer and the seller alternatively throw a bid/counter\bid then wait for the other player to make a decision on their offer.
+In essence the buyer and the seller alternatively throw a bid/counter_bid then wait for the other player to make a decision on their offer.
 If the offer is accepted (i.e. an agreement has been reached) then the purchase takes place and the negotiation is successfully completed.
-State-diagrams in Figure 2 refer to a configuration where the Buyer is starts the bidding process.
-In order to assess symmetry of the bargaining process both starting orders (i.e. the buyer bids first or the seller) must be considered.
+State-diagrams in Figure 2 refer to a configuration where the Buyer starts the bidding process, hence the Seller is initially waiting to receive the buyer's first offer.